Gluten-free Chicken Power Bowls with Crispy Baked Garbanzo Beans will keep you full for hours!

 Hi.
 I’m here (just wrote “hear”…how embarrassing) to break you out of your dinner rut!
 As a food blogger, many people think I have elaborate meals prepared for Ben and myself every night of the week but, hahaha.
 Haha.
 Ha.
 No!
 No, I do not.
 I’m just like any busy person/mom.
 After a long day of work, the last thing I want to do is cook dinner!

-Anyway, as I said, I’m here to break you out of a rut.
+As I said, I’m here to break you out of a rut.
 Maybe you’re stuck in a ho-hum routine of chicken on Monday, tacos on Tuesday, salad on Wednesday, leftovers on Thursday, and pizza on Friday.
 Well don’t change your Friday routine for Heaven’s sake, but give Chicken Power Bowls with Crispy Baked Garbanzo Beans a try any other night of the week!

 Chicken Power Bowls with Crispy Baked Garbanzo Beans is a recipe based on Panera’s hidden menu, which offers “power bowls” that are rich in protein and contain only limited amounts of processed carbs.
 I SO love the idea, that I created my own!